imuzumdar/sample_efficient_modeling/README.md

-# Ntropy: Task 2 Assignment
+# Sample Efficient Models

-This repo contains my submission for  Ntropy's take home assignment.
-I decided to work on task 2.
+This repo contains an active learner I developed, equipped with a CNN and data augmenter, which achieves 90% accuracy on Fashion-MNIST dataset using roughly 9% of training data labels.

 ## Problem Statement

-In most real-world applications, labelled data is scarce.
+In the real world, labeled data can be scarce.
 Suppose you are given the Fashion-MNIST dataset (https://github.com/zalandoresearch/fashion-mnist), but without any labels in the training set.
 The labels are held in a database, which you may query to reveal the label of any particular image it contains.

 >Your task is to build a classifier to  90% accuracy on the test set, using the smallest number of queries to this database.

-You may use any combination of techniques you find suitable (supervised, self-supervised, unsupervised).
-However, using other datasets or pre-trained models is not allowed.
+You may use any combination of techniques you find suitable (supervised, self-supervised, unsupervised) as long as you don't use other datasets or pre-trained models.

 ## My Submission